 Trash Collection & Recycling

-If your landlord doesn’t provide parking, you have a few options for parking:
+If your landlord doesn’t provide parking, you have a few options:

 - Monthly parking pass in the public garages-call Cheryl Dowdy at 434.2207.
 The Market St. garage is located on Center Street between Market & Monroe Streets.
 The Lincoln lot is located on East and Front Streets.